mozilla/jx-sqlite/docs/Perspective.md

 **Path taken to row is important**

 The snowflake assumes the data is denormalized in document form; every fact in the fact table and all its foreign rows, are not shared with any other fact.
-This assumption is only a conceptual model, an not seriously expected in practice; A database is often normalized to minimize  redundancy.
+This assumption is only a conceptual model, and not seriously expected in practice; A database is often normalized to minimize  redundancy.
 Therefore, it is important not to talk about any row in a table (which might be shared), but rather the path taken along the foreign relations; starting from the fact to the row in question.

 **Paths to tables**